 Weaverville Instead of Work Ride: A complement to the 'Weaverville After Work Ride', Fall thru mid Spring, when days are shorter and temperatures cooler.
 Each Wed (weather permitting), midday start.
 Riders are expected to be self sufficient with good bike handling skills and regrouping is left to the ride leader.
 The pace is 15 to 20 miles per hour and the distance ranges from 30 to 40 miles.
 Ride begins in Weaverville from the parking lot at N Main St and Dula Springs Rd (5 Corners).

-John Loia and John Wash's "B" Category Rides: Tuesday through Sunday rides at the discretion of John Loia or John Wash, announced to members of the group via email.
-Our average ride pace is 14 to 18 miles per hour, depending on the route's terrain.
-However, on some flat portions of the route a paceline may form with speeds of 20+ mph.
-The distance ranges from 30 to 50 miles depending on the route selected.
-Riders are expected to be self sufficient with good bike handling skills.
+Area Wide "B" Rides: Tuesday, Thursday, Saturday, and Sunday rides are at the discretion of our four leaders: John Wash, Phil Hardee, Art Delcher, and Dennis Pevarski.
+Each ride is determined one or two days in advance, and is announced to members of the group via email.
+Ride days may vary, based on weather and other concerns.
+Our average pace is 14 to 18 miles per hour, depending on the route's terrain.
+However, on some flat portions of the route, a paceline may form, with speeds of 20+ mph.
+The distance ranges from 30 to 50 miles, depending on the route\selected.
+Riders are expected to be self-sufficient, with good bike handling skills.
 Regrouping will be at the discretion of the ride leader.
 Bring your own cue sheets or route navigation.
-Location varies
+Location varies.

 Half Burners (50-70 miles)/Fat Burners (100